 About Me

 I have authored/co-authored over 40 peer-reviewed articles published in renowned journals such as Nature Materials, Nature Protocols, Nature Communications, Science Advances, Small, and Lab on a Chip, among others.
-My articles have received more than 2,000 citations as documented by Google Scholar (h-index: 28).
+My articles have received more than 2,400 citations as documented by Google Scholar (h-index: 29).
 And my work has been featured in various popular media outlets, such as Nature Materials, The Science Advisory Board, ‘2022 in science’ by Wikipedia, Phys.org, and MIT Technology Review.
-I also serve as a reviewer for several esteemed journals, including Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, Journal of Microelectromechanical Systems, Microfluidics and Nanofluidics, and Ultrasonics.
+I also serve as a reviewer for several esteemed journals, including Science Advances, Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, Journal of Microelectromechanical Systems, Microfluidics and Nanofluidics, and Ultrasonics.

 Openings